Amy McGuire

 The Lake District has always been a happy place for me - a place of beauty and tranquility and glimmers of sunshine even on the wettest, most miserable day.
 It is also a place I associate with a life on pause, and I think a pause was just what I needed.
 It also just happened to be somewhere a job was being advertised that I knew I could do: working as a receptionist in a youth hostel.
 I knew I could do it as I’d done it countless times before - it was the job that kept food on my table when I was doing my MSc, it was the job that filled my summers long before that, and it was a job that got me out of the city.

-Now, unfortunately, I am not of a nature to not think about my job in my evenings off.
-I’m hopeful, however, that I can make some other changes.
-Einstein used to play the violin to find time and space (this is kind of a good pun, non?) to think through his academic questions.
-For the next three years, I hope to learn that lesson - good research comes from giving yourself the time and space to think.
+I do not expect to become someone who never thinks about work in the evenings.
+That is not my nature.
+I do hope, however, to make some changes.
+Einstein played the violin to create the time and space (an excellent pun) needed for his thinking.
+I do not plan to learn the violin, and playing my old flute leaves me light-headed these days, but over the next three years I want to hold on to that principle: good research requires time, space, and room to think.
 I don’t think I’m going to learn the violin, but I am going to do what I’ve now remembered matters to me: I’m going to get outside, and feel the sun on my face.
 Well, if it’s there, although it being Manchester that seems unlikely.

 I’ll see you next month.